guarinogabriel/Mac-CLI/README.md

 ---

-### Installation in 2 Simple Steps
+### Installation in 1 Simple Step - Including configuration wizard!

-1- Download command line tool to your local machine:
-> `git clone https://github.com/guarinogabriel/mac-cli.git && cd mac-cli`

-2- Run the installer.
-There are 2 install options:

-The following command will install the minimum required dependencies:
+via curl
-> `sh mac install`
+> `sh -c "$(curl -fsSL https://raw.githubusercontent.com/guarinogabriel/mac-cli/master/tools/install)"`

-The following command will install all the dependencies and integrated projects:
+via wget
-> `sh mac install:all`
+> `sh -c "$(curl -fsSL https://raw.githubusercontent.com/guarinogabriel/mac-cli/master/tools/install)"`

-Re-open your terminal client.
+Then, re-open your terminal client.
 You will be able to run all the commands listed below, for example:
 > `mac help`

 ---

 ### Configuration

-Update the shell script to match your local environment configuration.
-Global variables are defined at the beginning of the file.
+The configuration is done when you install Mac CLI for the first time though the installer configuration wizard.
+After that, you can update your Mac CLI configuration by editing the following file: `/usr/local/bin/mac`

 ---

 ### Requirements

-These are the requirements to be able to run all the commands (all the dependencies/requirements can be installed running "mac install"):
+These are the requirements to be able to run all the commands (the dependencies/requirements are installed when you install Mac CLI for the first time):

 * Homebrew
 * Git